 The Movement made the call in a press release signed and issued to the Media at Bolgatanga by its Convenors, Mr Richard Asueme and Mr Nyeya Yen on Saturday,25th November 2018.

 “The action of the government will inadvertently affect students from poor backgrounds.
 It is important to mention that millions of Ghanaians live in rural areas and are often subsistence farmers.
-If this action is implemented it will affect students from background.
-Often it is people from poor backgrounds who have problems registering for such schemes”, it emphasised.
+If this action is implemented it will affect students from

 It called on the government to take cognisance of the fact that even with the National Health Insurance Scheme (NHIS) registration, it takes days if not weeks for people to register for the scheme.